Khatri: British colonial era

-Punjab

 In Punjab, they were moneylenders, shopkeepers and grain-dealers among other professions.

-Hyderabad

-A Peshkari Khatri family in Hyderabad State would become part of the Hyderabadi nobility and occupy the post of Prime Minister of Hyderabad.
+A Peshawari Khatri family in Hyderabad State would become part of the Hyderabadi nobility and occupy the post of Prime Minister of Hyderabad.
 Notable individuals of the family include Maharaja Kishen Prasad, GCIE who would serve as Prime Minister of the State twice.
 In Hyderabad, around the mid-20th century, Khatris and Padmasalis were the leading "Hindu weaving castes" who owned 43% of the looms.
 The Khatris specialised in silk, while the Padmasalis in cotton weaving.

-Rajasthan

 In the early 19th century, the Khatris, Bhatias and Lohanas were the main trading castes in Rajasthan, Delhi, Agra, Sind and Punjab.
 Banking, trading and business were considered "traditional occupations of the Khatri in Rajasthan".

 Post independence

 Harish Damodaran says the rise of Khatri industrialists in post-1947 India was a consequence initially of the cataclysmic Partition, which pushed them in droves towards Delhi and its neighbourhoods.
 This exodus opened new opportunities for them.
 A combination of enterprise, articulation, and strategic closeness to the national capital— which, in itself, was becoming a major growth hub - created conditions for Khatri capital to flourish in the post-Partition period.

-Damodaran adds that the land Khatris originally belonged to had very little industry and rail infrastructure until the 20th century and hence were not comparable to merchant groups like Banias in terms of scale and spread of operation.
+Damodaran adds the land Khatris originally belonged to had very little industry and rail infrastructure until the 20th century and hence were not comparable to merchant groups like the Banias in terms of scale and spread of operation.
 Before independence they were only regional players and their rise in phenomenal proportions was a post-independence feature.
 Since then, they have produced leading entities in fields of pharmaceuticals, two-wheelers, tractors, paper, tyre-making and hotels with the groups of Ranbaxy, Hero, Mahindra, Ballarpur Industries, Apollo Tyres and Oberoi respectively.
 They have also co-founded companies like Snapdeal, Hotmail, YesBank, IndiaToday, AajTak, IndiGo Airlines, Sun Microsystems, Max Group etc.

 Punjabi Khatris and others, together with the traditionally "urban and professional" castes, formed a part of the elite middle class immediately after independence in 1947.
-According to P. K. Verma, "Education was a common thread that bound together this pan Indian elite" and almost all the members of these upper castes communities could read and write English and were educated beyond school.
+According to P. K. Verma, "Education was a common thread that bound together this pan Indian elite" and almost all the members of these General castes communities could read and write English and were educated beyond school.

+In Kashmir many Khatris had to face the brunt of 1990 Kashmiri Hindu Exodus.

+Anthropologist Irawati Karve, based on the post-Independence research of castes in Konkan, Maharashtra, classified Marathi Khatris (Note: Khatris claimed to live near the Bombay island from at least the mid-1800s and would speak Marathi.) as one of the "professional/advanced castes" as they were doctors, engineers, clerks, lawyers, teachers, etc. during independence.
+She states their traditional professions was silk weaving and working as merchants although they had entered other professions later.